I am the vine; you are the branches. If you remain in me and I in you, you will bear much fruit; apart from me you can do nothing. - John 15:5

 We also have a tendency, again in this fast-paced world, to always be praying, always asking, and always answering.
 A quiet time is a time for God to speak to you - for you to be silent and open to whatever God has for you.

-There are many ways to structure your quiet time, which you can read about in a resource we will share later this week at Lane of Roses, but simply blocking out some space - maybe 10 or 15 minutes - in your busy day is a great start.
+There are many ways to structure your quiet time, but simply blocking out some space - maybe 10 or 15 minutes - in your busy day is a great start.

 Apart from the Lord, we are bound to fail.
 We need His love, strength, and wisdom in order to live meaningful lives here on earth.
 He is the vine and we are the branches.
 Apart from Him we cannot produce any good thing.
 (John 15:5)